feathery-org/ai-challenge/README.md

 ## Getting Started

-1. Fork the repository
+1. Create a new **private** repository using this one as a template (Click the "Use this template" button on the repository's page)
+2. Clone your new repository
-2. Install the dependencies by running `yarn`
+3. Install the dependencies by running `yarn`
-3. Copy the `.env.template` to a new file named `.env` in the root of the project.
+4. Copy the `.env.template` to a new file named `.env` in the root of the project.
 Copy your OpenAI API key into the new `.env` file.

 You can run the extraction via the command: